rqlite/docker-compose/rqliteSingleNode/README.md

 #### 5. Verify the service status

-Check that your rqlite container is running and healthy using `docker compose ps.
+Check that your rqlite container is running and healthy using `docker compose ps`.

 ```bash
 $ docker compose ps